open-telemetry/opentelemetry-collector-contrib/receiver/dockerstatsreceiver/README.md

 ## Configuration

-The following settings are for both logs and metrics receier:
+The following settings are for both logs and metrics receiver:

 - `endpoint` (default = `unix:///var/run/docker.sock`): Address to reach the desired Docker daemon.
 - `excluded_images` (no default, all running containers monitored): A list of strings,